MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-679-Fisheries-Exclusive-Economic-Zone-off-Alaska/subpart-B-Management-Measures/section-679.25.md

 ##### § 679.25 Inseason adjustments. #####

-Link to an amendment published at 85 FR 850, Jan.
-8, 2020.

-(a) *General* - (1) *Types of adjustments.* Inseason adjustments issued by NMFS under this section include:
+(a) *General*—(1) *Types of adjustments.* Inseason adjustments for directed fishing for groundfish or fishing for IFQ or CDQ halibut issued by NMFS under this section include:

 (i) Closure, extension, or opening of a season in all or part of a management area.